Covenant’s Education Philosophy

 Sunday Morning Ministries

-Sunday school starts each Sunday with worship and Holy Communion in the Sanctuary at 9:00 am.
-Students are dismissed to their classrooms at 9:30 following a Children’s Moment.
-Sunday school ends at 10:10 am each Sunday.
-For those youth who are worshiping on Saturday evenings or at the 10:30 worship service on Sundays, they should plan to come to church at 9:25 and join us for the Children’s Moment.
+Sunday school starts each Sunday with worship and Holy Communion in the Sanctuary at 9:30 am.
+Students are dismissed to their classrooms at 10:00 following a Children’s Moment.
+Sunday school ends at 10:40 am each Sunday.
+For those youth who are worshiping on Wednesday or Saturday evenings, they should plan to come to church at 9:55 and join us for the Children’s Moment.

 Ages 3 – Kindergarten: